 OSHA’s employee rights are not always fully understood to employers.
 As an OSHA defense lawyer, we recommend knowing your employees’ rights.
-As an employer, it’s crucial to understand your employees’ rights; to prevent them from working in an unsafe work environment or filing a complaint because of unsatisfactory work conditions.
+It’s crucial to understand your employees’ rights in order to prevent them from working in an unsafe work environment or filing a complaint because of unsatisfactory work conditions.

 Construction employees in the United States have the right to report any work-related injuries or illnesses.
-As an employer, you have no right to stands in the way of an employee reporting an injury, or filing an OSHA retaliation complaint.
-This must be filed during a 30 day time period after the refusal of report.
+As an employer, you have no right to stand in the way of an employee reporting an injury or filing an OSHA retaliation complaint.
+This must be filed during a 30-day time period after the refusal of report.

 2. You Cannot Punish An Employee For Using Their Rights